-Business and Corporate Law covers a wide range of topics, such as: choosing the form of a business; buying, selling or closing a business; raising capital for a business; and entering into business contracts and resolving contract disputes.
+Business and Corporate Law covers a wide range of topics, such as: choosing the form of a business; buying, selling or closing a business; raising capital for a business; and entering into employment and other business contracts and resolving contract disputes.

 When you start a business, you have to choose what type of structure or form to use for operating that business.
 There are many factors to consider when deciding what form will work best for you.
 Depending on your needs and goals, you may choose a sole proprietorship, a general or special partnership, a corporation or limited liability company, or a non-profit corporation.
 Depending upon which structure or form you choose, you may have to follow specific steps before you can begin to operate your business.

 Instead of starting your own business, you may want to buy an existing business.
 If you are thinking about buying a business, you will need to consider:

 - Whether to buy a franchise or an independent company;

 - How to find an available business to buy;